-Siloed ways of working prevent people from communicating with one another, information can easily get overlooked or lost.
-In fact, in a study commissioned by app-building platform Airtable, Forrester Consulting has calculated that large organisations use an average of 376 different software programs and apps to manage their workflows, meaning that critical data gets hidden with multiple sources of truth.
-This can lead to all kinds of major problems, including customers not being able to access the information they need and an increased risk of data security breaches, due to an organisation-wide lack of shared data governance and security practices.
+Siloed ways of working prevent people from communicating with one another, meaning that membership data can easily be missed.
+In fact, in a study commissioned by app-building platform, Airtable, Forrester Consulting calculated that large organisations use an average of 376 different software programs and apps to manage their workflows, meaning that critical data gets confused with multiple sources of truth.
+This can lead to all kinds of major problems, including members not being able to access the information they need when they need it, and an increased risk of data security breaches, due to an organisation-wide lack of shared data governance and security practices.

 Operations furthermore become inefficient, given that different teams will spend an inordinate amount of time chasing information.
 In fact, as many as 12 hours a week can be wasted just following things up with other departments, causing 68% of people to report reduced performance with their official work-based tasks as a result.
-Indeed, the more time people spend trying to access the information they need, the less time they have to spend on strategic or creative tasks, placing organisations yet another step behind the competition.
+The more time people spend trying to access the information they need, the less time they have to spend fostering positive membership relationships, taking on feedback and coming up with creative solutions to drive satisfaction.
+This places membership organisations yet another step behind the competition.